 - A loss of height in the bridge of the nose (saddling) caused by weakened cartilage

-- Urine tests.
-These tests may reveal whether your urine contains red blood cells or has too much protein, which may indicate the disease is affecting your kidneys.
+Urine tests can reveal whether your urine contains red blood cells or has too much protein, which might indicate that the disease is affecting your kidneys.

-- Chest imaging.
-Imaging tests can help determine what blood vessels and organs are affected.
+Chest X-rays, CT or MRI can help determine which blood vessels and organs are affected.
 They can also help your doctor monitor whether you're responding to treatment.
-You may be asked to undergo chest X-rays, computerized tomography (CT) or magnetic resonance imaging (MRI).

-- Biopsy.
 This is a surgical procedure in which your doctor removes a small sample of tissue from the affected area of your body.
-It's the only way to confirm a diagnosis of granulomatosis with polyangiitis.
+A biopsy can confirm a diagnosis of granulomatosis with polyangiitis.

-With early diagnosis and appropriate treatment, you may recover from granulomatosis with polyangiitis within a few months.
-You may need to keep taking prescription drugs long term to prevent relapse.
-Even if you're able to stop treatment, you'll need to see your doctor regularly so that he or she can continue to monitor your condition closely.
+With early diagnosis and appropriate treatment, you might recover from granulomatosis with polyangiitis within a few months.
+Treatment might involve taking prescription drugs long term to prevent relapse.
+Even if you're able to stop treatment, you'll need to regularly see your doctor — and possibly several doctors, depending on which organs are affected — to monitor your condition.

-- Corticosteroids to control inflammation.
-Medications such as prednisone help suppress the immune system and reduce inflammation of the blood vessels.
+Corticosteroids such as prednisone help suppress the immune system and reduce inflammation of the blood vessels.
 Common side effects include weight gain, risk of infection and osteoporosis.

-- Plasma exchange.
 Also known as plasmapheresis, this treatment removes the liquid portion of your blood (plasma) that contains disease-producing substances.
-Then you receive an infusion of fresh plasma or a protein made by the liver (albumin), which allows your body to produce new plasma.
+You receive fresh plasma or a protein made by the liver (albumin), which allows your body to produce new plasma.
 In people who have very serious granulomatosis with polyangiitis, plasmapheresis can help the kidneys recover.

 Coping and support

 With treatment you're likely to recover from granulomatosis with polyangiitis.
-Even so you may feel stress about possible relapse or damage the disease may cause.
-Here are some suggestions for coping with the disease:
+Even so you might feel stress about possible relapse or damage the disease can cause.
+Here are some suggestions for coping:

 - Understand your condition.
-The more you know about granulomatosis with polyangiitis, the better prepared you may be to deal with complications, the side effects of your medications and relapses.
-Besides talking with your doctor, you may want to talk with a counselor or a medical social worker.
+Learning about granulomatosis with polyangiitis might help you deal with complications, medication side effects and relapses.
+Besides talking with your doctor, you might want to consult a counselor or a medical social worker.